 Software Go-Live is always a big event for any software product.
-It is important to absolutely make sure that everything works and that we are releasing quality software to the users.
+It is important to make sure that everything works and that we are releasing quality software to our users.

-A bad or premature or unstable or difficult to use product can cause a lot of losses financially and could also make the user lose trust in the brand itself.
+A bad, premature, unstable or difficult to use product can cause a lot of losses financially and could also make the user lose trust in the brand itself.

-Often times, we hear that testing should be done until we meet the exit criteria.
-We also hear that defects have to be fixed to an acceptable level.
+Many times, we hear that testing should be done until we meet the exit criteria and that defects have to be fixed to an acceptable level.

 To be more specific: